p14149650/project/readme.md

 - The website will take into consideration correctly sized images so that when the user views the site on a particular device it should resize the images accordingly.
-The navigation bar is responsive so when the user resizes the web page it toggles the navbar elements into a closed menu tab which makes the website more accessible on any device similar to other website out there.
+The navigation bar is responsive so when the user resizes the web page it toggles the navbar elements into a closed menu tab which makes the website more accessible on any device similar to other websites out there.

 ## Alignment:
 - The website has taken into consideration a single page website that allows users to refer to individual elements and